 11. Navigate to the Scene Editor

-12. Place your characters and propos and set up your scene based on your design
+12. Place your characters and props and set up your scene based on your design

 Use Comments to Plan Your Program

-Before starting to build your program use comments from the control panel to outline what you want to create.
-For the following steps, you may wish to watch the Videos or check the Quick Reference Guides for the How To: Code Editor Overview
+Before starting to build your program, use comments from the control panel to outline what you want to create.
+For the following steps, you may wish to watch the How To videos or check the Quick Reference Guides for the Code Editor Overview video.

 14. Navigate to the Code Editor